JPellettieri/JPellettieri.github.io/content/projects.md

       # Display content from the `content/project/` folder
       filters:
         folders:
-          - project 1
+          - project/project 1
-          - project 2
+          - project/project 2
-          - project 3
+          - project/project 3
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '2'